Azzedde/Azzedde.github.io/_posts/2025-06-28-who-are-you?.md

 date: 2025-06-28 23:17:46 +0200
 categories: philosophy
 excerpt: >
+  Tried to answer one of the most difficult questions in existence (in my opinion)
 ---

 The question first hit me on a summer morning when I was six (yes I remember this so well !).
 I remember waking up in our very first house—the one that still holds all the good memories—and wandering into the bathroom.
 I saw myself in the mirror and just... stopped.
 It wasn't about liking or disliking what I saw; it was a sudden, overwhelming sense of sheer randomness.